Reevaluating Your Financial Aid

 FAFSA applicants can appeal to the SAIC Financial Aid Committee for consideration of additional aid.
 A FAFSA appeal (also known as Professional Judgment) allows you to explain changes in your family's financial situation that may not have been addressed on your FAFSA.
 Financial situations may be due to loss of a job, separation or divorce, death, disability, unusual medical expenses, or other circumstances.
 For further details view Types of FAFSA Professional Judgment Appeals and Documentation.

 Your financial aid eligibility is based on a standard budget.
 We may be able to increase your budget—and your financial aid loan eligibility (usually Federal Direct PLUS or Private Loans) and sometimes Federal Work-Study, if you have allowable expenses that you are incurring during the academic year that are higher than your standard financial aid budget, called a Cost of Attendance (COA).
-Adjustments may not be able to be accommodated for submitted requests to increase expenses that exceed the standard allowances by more that 15%.
-For more information view Cost of Attendance/Budget Adjustment Details.
+Adjustments may not be able to be accommodated for submitted requests to increase expenses that exceed the standard allowances by more that 15 percent.

 Students who have received a merit scholarship through the Admission's office are required to adhere to specific terms and conditions.
-These conditions include completion of at least 75% of all attempted credit hours each semester (W grades not included) in order to remain eligible for future semesters (some scholarships may require a 100% completion rate).
+These conditions include completion of at least 75% of all attempted credit hours each semester (W grades not included) in order to remain eligible for future semesters (some scholarships may require a 100 percent completion rate).

 Students who do not meet the requirements may have their merit scholarship suspended and have the option to appeal.
 Students may appeal to the SAIC Merit Appeal Committee for consideration of reinstatement of their merit scholarship by emailing the Student Financial Services office at saic.sfs@saic.edu.
 Merit appeals should include information as to why they student may not have had a successful semester and their plan for academic success moving forward.

 Students who are not in good academic standing of SAIC's FASAP policy and are placed on suspension, are ineligible to receive financial aid but may, however, appeal their status in writing.
-The policy, details and appeal form are at saic.edu/fasap in the FASAP section.
+The policy, details and appeal form are at saic.edu/cost-financial-aid/policies in the FASAP section.